fbpx

 How To Tell If Your Asthma Is Well Controlled

 Proper asthma control is key to staying healthy with asthma and preventing possibly life-threatening asthma attacks.
-Everyone with asthma should be able to achieve good asthma control.
-If you are having trouble staying symptom-free or have any of the signs of poor asthma control listed below, we highly recommend speaking with your healthcare provider as soon as possible.
+If you are having trouble staying symptom-free or have any of the signs of poor asthma control listed below, talk to your healthcare provider as soon as possible.

 You can take this short quiz to help determine if your asthma is under control.